preterag/pipecdn/docs/PIPE_POP_SETUP_GUIDE.md

 ## Step 6: Set Up the Systemd Service

-Create a systemd service file to run the node as a service:
+Create a systemd service file to run the Pipe PoP node as a service:

 ```bash
 sudo ./install_service.sh all